Factory and Workshop Act 1878: Repealed enactments

-Legacy
+Subsequent developments

-The act was described as a Consolidation Act.
+The act was described as a consolidation act.

 Subsequent minor acts

 The Factory and Workshop Act 1883 (46 & 47 Vict. c.
 53) gave additional powers for the regulation of white-lead manufacture and bakehouses (but sanitary requirements for retail bakehouses were to be enforced by local authorities); in the same session a private member's bill intended to prohibit the employment of female children in the manufacture of nails was defeated at Second Reading.

 The Factory and Workshop Amendment (Scotland) Act 1888 (51 & 52 Vict. c.
 22) affected the choice of full-day holidays in Scottish burghs; formerly they had been the sacramental fast days specified by the local church – they could now be specified by the burgh magistrates.

 The Cotton Cloth Factories Act 1889 (52 & 53 Vict. c.
 62) set limits on temperature (and humidity at a given temperature) where cotton cloth was being woven.
 (Note: The problem this addressed was the risk to health to workers in damp clothing leaving a hot mill for the ambient temperature of a mill town.
 A more comprehensive amendment of the Factory Act had been drafted, but parliamentary time could not be found.)